princefishthrower/react-use-please-stay/README.md

 });
 ```

 That's about it for all possible configurations.

+# Pitfalls

-Just remember that since this hook interacts with `document.title` directly it should only be called only ***once*** in your app, for example in a layout or `App` component - otherwise the title animation will not be smooth and things could get... _strange_.
+**Since this hook interacts with `document.title` directly it should only be called only ***once*** in your app**, for example in a layout or `App` component - otherwise the title animation will not be smooth and things could get... _strange_.

 # Known Issues

 In some frameworks like GatsbyJS, the `document.title` is injected some time after the hook mounts and thus the default title set when returning to the page is sometimes wrong.

 _This causes incorrect behavior only in development environments.
-There are no issues in the production builds._
+There are no known issues in production builds._

 # JQuery Implementation